 ATV/UTV Riding

-ATV | UTV Quick Links:
+ATV | UTV Resources:

 Ten Tips for Responsible and Safe Riding:

-3. Always wear the appropriate safety gear At a minimum, this should include a helmet, shatter resistant eye protection, long sleeves, long pants, gloves, and boots that cover the ankle.
+3. Always wear the appropriate safety gear.
+At a minimum, this should include a helmet, shatter resistant eye protection, long sleeves, long pants, gloves, and boots that cover the ankle.

-4. Only carry passengers if your OHV is specifically designed to do so ATVs and off-road motorcycles are generally designed to carry only one rider.
+4. Only carry passengers if your OHV is specifically designed to do so.
+ATVs and off-road motorcycles are generally designed to carry only one rider.
 Carrying passengers can alter the balance of the machine, causing a loss of control.

-6. Be prepared for an emergency Always carry a tool kit and spare parts, a first aid kit, and survival equipment when you ride.
+6. Be prepared for an emergency.
+Always carry a tool kit and spare parts, a first aid kit, and survival equipment when you ride.

-7. Respect closed areas and private property The future for OHV access is in your hands.
+7. Respect closed areas and private property.
+The future for OHV access is in your hands.

-9. Don’t cut switchbacks Taking shortcuts damages trails and causes erosion.
+9. Don’t cut switchbacks.
+Taking shortcuts damages trails and causes erosion.

 General Information